ilnp/ilnp-public-1/README.md

 ## Questionnaire

-If you download the code, I will be grateful if you could complete [this questionnaire](https://standrews.eu.qualtrics.com/jfe/form/SV_eWiVRfNRBnqTBXL), please!
+If you download the code, I will be grateful if you could complete [this questionnaire](https://standrews.eu.qualtrics.com/jfe/form/SV_eWiVRfNRBnqTBXL), please.
 The whole thing should take only ~5 minutes of your time.
 If you do not want to fill in all of it, please do give responses just to questions 2b and 2c.
 The data could be _extremely helpful_ to me when I apply for additional support for further development of ILNP.
 Thank you!

 ## This is not supported software